boc-tothefuture/openhab-jruby/USAGE.md

 ### local_variables

 Defines how variables are shared between Ruby and Java.
 Valid values are: `transient`, `persistent`, or `global`.
-See [this](https://github.com/jruby/jruby/wiki/RedBridge#local-variable-behavior-options) for options and details.
+See the [JRuby documentation](https://github.com/jruby/jruby/wiki/RedBridge#local-variable-behavior-options) for options and details.

 ## Usage

-### UI Based Script
+### UI Based Scripts

 The quickest way to add rules is through the openHAB Web UI.

 Advanced users, or users migrating scripts from existing systems may want to use [File Based Scripts](#file-based-scripts) for managing rules using files in the user configuration directory.

 #### Adding Triggers